History of beer: Early beers

 In Ancient India, the Vedas and Ramayana mention a beer-like drink called sura consumed during the Vedic Period (c.
 1500 – c.
 500 BCE).
 It was the favourite of the god Indra.
 Kautilya has also mentioned two intoxicating beverages made from rice called Medaka and Prasanna.

 Beer was part of the daily diet of Egyptian pharaohs over 5,000 years ago.
 Then, it was made from baked barley bread, and was also used in religious practices.
 During the building of the Great Pyramids in Giza, Egypt, each worker got a daily ration of four to five liters of beer, which served as both nutrition and refreshment that was crucial to the pyramids' construction.

 The Greek writer Sophocles (450 BCE) discussed the concept of moderation when it came to consuming beer in Greek culture, and believed that the best diet for Greeks consisted of bread, meats, various types of vegetables, and beer or "ζῦθος" (zythos) as they called it.
 The ancient Greeks also made barleywine (Greek: "κρίθινος οἶνος" – krithinos oinos, "barley wine") mentioned by Greek historian Polybius in his work The Histories, where he states that Phaeacians kept barleywine in silver and golden kraters.

-During the £1.5bn upgrade of the A14 in Cambridgeshire evidence beer brewed in the UK, dating back more than 2,000 years was found.
-Steve Sherlock, the Highways England archaeology lead for the A14 project said, “It’s a well-known fact that ancient populations used the beer-making process to purify water and create a safe source of hydration, but this is potentially the earliest physical evidence of that process taking place in the UK.”
-Roger Protz, the former editor of the Campaign for Real Ale’s Good Beer Guide, said, "When the Romans invaded Britain they found the local tribes brewing a type of beer called curmi."
+During the £1.5bn upgrade of the A14 in Cambridgeshire, evidence was found that beer was brewed in Britain more than 2,000 years ago.
+Steve Sherlock, the Highways England archaeology lead for the A14 project said, "It's a well-known fact that ancient populations used the beer-making process to purify water and create a safe source of hydration, but this is potentially the earliest physical evidence of that process taking place in the UK."
+Roger Protz, the former editor of the Campaign for Real Ale's Good Beer Guide, said, "When the Romans invaded Britain they found the local tribes brewing a type of beer called curmi."

 In Europe during the Middle Ages, a brewers' guild might adopt a patron saint of brewing.
 Arnulf of Metz (c.
 582–640) and Arnulf of Oudenburg (c.
 1040–1087) were recognized by some French and Flemish brewers.
 Belgian brewers, too, venerated Arnulf of Oudenburg (aka Arnold of Soissons), who is also recognized as the patron saint of hop-pickers.
 Christian monks built breweries, to provide food, drink, and shelter to travelers and pilgrims.

 Charlemagne, Frankish king and ruler of the Holy Roman Empire during the 8th century, considered beer to be an important part of living, and is often thought to have trained some brewers himself.